burritocatai/most-comfy/README.md

-# Brev ComfyUI
+# Most Comfy

-This is a Docker image for running ComfyUI, a powerful and flexible UI for Stable Diffusion on NVIDIA's brev.
+This is a Docker image for running ComfyUI, a powerful and flexible UI for Stable Diffusion with extra automation.

 ## Usage